5 Javascript and SEO Myths

 While developers who are trying to increase mobile speed or create a mobile-friendly website on the fly might try to cut bulky Javascript code, it’s possible to include this information in your website without hurting your mobile-SEO prospects.
 For example, the developers at Google provided three configuration types brands can use to serve Javascript code to users on mobile devices:

 • JavaScript-adaptive configurations are recommended by Google.
-The same HTML, CSS, and JavaScript content is served, but the rendering is altered based on device.
+The same HTML, CSS, and JavaScript content is served, but the rendering is altered based on the device.

 • Combined detection configurations use Javascript, but also have server-side detections of devices to serve content differently on each option.